There’s ALWAYS a debate when it comes to the best way to tackle closing repairs.

 Why, as a buyer – after finding and securing the right home – would you risk the deal UNLESS the repairs were critical?

-And yet, there are many cases (we’ve seen them!) where buyer credits are issued and the repairs aren’t completed.
+And yet, there are many cases (we’ve seen them!) where closing credits are issued and the repairs aren’t completed.

-And that’s the BIG issue with buyer credits…
+And that’s the BIG issue with closing credits…

 Further, in many cases, the credit is issued as a discount on the purchase price – not a lump sum that’s available immediately.
 This, of course, makes it even harder to complete the repairs.